dropwizard/dropwizard/docs/source/manual/configuration.rst

-realm           (none)             The realm, used for NTLM authentication. hostname        (none)             The hostname of the windows workstation, used for NTLM authentication. domain          (none)             The Windows Domain, used for NTLM authentication. credentialType  (none)             The Apache HTTP Client Credentials imeplementation used for proxy authentication.
+realm           (none)             The realm, used for NTLM authentication. hostname        (none)             The hostname of the windows workstation, used for NTLM authentication. domain          (none)             The Windows Domain, used for NTLM authentication. credentialType  (none)             The Apache HTTP Client Credentials implementation used for proxy authentication.
                                    Allowed options are: ``UsernamePassword`` or ``NT`` nonProxyHosts   (none)             List of patterns of hosts that should be reached without proxy.
                                    The patterns may contain symbol '*' as a wildcard.